Is Delta-8 Legal in Alabama?

 The History of Delta-8 in Alabama

-Delta-8 was first identified in 1941 but wasn’t totally synthesized until 1965.
+Delta-8 was first identified in 1941 but wasn’t synthesized until 1965.
 The federal government kept tight restrictions on marijuana from 1971 onwards with the Controlled Substances Act and has only started relaxing hemp laws over the past few years.

 The 2018 Farm Bill set the stage for a legal delta-8 market in Alabama, which became a reality after Governor Kay Ivey passed SB 225 in May 2019.

 House Representative Alfred Mooney (R-Indian Springs) also tried making delta-8 illegal with an amendment to Alabama’s medical marijuana bill (SB 46).
-The House Health Committee rejected the amendment, which would have banned all tetrahydrocannabinols.
+The House Health Committee rejected the amendment, which would have banned all tetrahydrocannabinol.

 Buying and Selling Delta-8 in Alabama